oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 - `.../weblogic...:...slim...`:
   - The _WebLogic slim image_.
-  - In order to reduce image size, contains a subset of the binaries included in the WebLogic generic image:
+  - To reduce image size,
+    it contains a subset of the binaries included in the WebLogic generic image:
-    - The WebLogic Administration Console, WebLogic examples, WebLogic clients, Maven plug-ins, and Java DB have been removed.
+    - The WebLogic Server Administration Console, WebLogic examples, WebLogic clients, Maven plug-ins, and Java DB have been removed.
     - All binaries that remain included are the same as those in the WebLogic generic image.